Type to search lessons across every grade and subject.

 Going further

-Cubes are one shape; rectangular boxes are another.
-A box with length l, width w, and height h has volume l × w × h.
+Cubes are one case of a more general shape.
+A rectangular box with length l, width w, and height h has volume l × w × h.
 When all three are equal, the box is a cube and the volume is .
-Same idea, three dimensions, different shapes.